Ameluz; Levulan Kerastick

 - Change in color of skin where drug is used.

 - Memory problems may rarely happen with the use of this drug and light therapy.
 Most of the time, these memory problems go back to normal after a short amount of time.
-Call your doctor right away if you have memory problems or loss.
+Call your doctor right away if you have memory problems or loss, or if you feel confused.

 - This drug is used with light therapy.